SolaceProducts/solace-spring-boot/solace-spring-boot-bom/README.md

 ## Overview

-The BOM (Bill of Materials) is a POM file which defines the versions of Solace Spring Boot projects that are compatible to a particular version of Spring Boot.
+The Solace Spring Boot Bill of Materials (BOM) is a POM file which defines the versions of Solace Spring Boot projects that are compatible to a particular version of Spring Boot.

 ## Spring Boot Version Compatibility